ABRG-Models/AttractorScaffolding/README.md

-  step, you have to consult *five* rows of the input/output table to determine the output: [10101] for a (red) is 1, [01011] for b (yellow) is 0, [10110] for c (green) is 1, [01101] for d (blue) is 0, [11010] for e (purple) is 1.
-I slightly regret choosing the arrangement of the inputs in this way, as it makes the input/output table harder to read as a human.
-The reason I did so was that it made sense in the code.
+  step, you have to consult *five* rows of the input/output table to determine the output: [10101] for a (red) is 1, [01011] for b (yellow) is 0, [10110] for c (green) is 1, [01101] for d (blue) is 0, [11010] for e (purple) is 1: [10101]!
+Thus, the state [10101] does indeed map directly back to itself.
+I do slightly regret choosing the arrangement of the inputs in this way, as it makes the input/output table harder to read as a human.
+The reason I did so was that it led to a neater pattern in the code and a more efficient program.

 ![Figure 2](/paper/figures/Fig2.jpg)